Raindrop182/mail_detection/README.md

 # Mail Delivery Detection

 ## Overview
 I created this project because I wanted to automatically detect when the mail arrived at my mailbox from security camera footage.
 To accomplish this, I utilized a ResNet18 model pretrained on ImageNet and trained it on my own data.
 I also trained a TinyVGG model on the MNIST dataset and custom data in order to identify the time stamp on my security camera footage.
-By the end, the model was able to parse a day's worth of camera footage under varying light and weather conditions, and identify when the mail truck arrived.
+By the end, the model was able to parse dozens of hours of camera footage under varying light and weather conditions to identify when the mail truck arrived.

 ![Sample Output](sample_images/sample_output.png)